ROLE OF WRONGDOER’S EMOTIONS & BELIEFS

 In the project, we investigate in a series of studies how information about the emotions of other people and their views influence the assessment of their morality in case of behavior socially recognized as undesirable, such as theft, cheating on a partner, assault, or murder.

-The team: Mariola Paruzel-Czachura, Michał Białek, Małgorzata Dobrowolska, Paulina Stępień.
+The team: Mariola Paruzel-Czachura, Michał Białek, Małgorzata Dobrowolska, Artur Domurat.

 Publications: Paruzel-Czachura, Dobrowolska, 2018a; Paruzel-Czachura, Dobrowolska, 2018b; Paruzel-Czachura, 2016.

-In the project we investigate how foreign languages influence our moral decisions.
-We analyze data evaluated in: Polish, English, French, […]
+We investigated how foreign languages influence moral decisions.
+We analyzed data in many languages: Polish, English, French, German, and Spanish. […]

 Projekt finansowany przez Narodowe Centrum Nauki, konkurs Miniatura 1, numer: 2017/01/X/HS6/01332.

 Project financed by National Science Center, Poland, Miniatura 1, number: 2017/01/X/HS6/01332.